 The capability to be provided is essential to the evolving logistic support needs of the Royal Navy.
-The proposed procurement profile of Military Afloat Reach and Sustainability ships has been matched to this need with initial focus on the double-hulled Tankers which are required in order to comply with International Maritime legislation.
+The proposed procurement profile of Military Afloat Reach and Sustainability ships has been matched to this need, the initial focus being on the double-hulled Tankers which are required in order to comply with International Maritime environmental standards.

 The Military Afloat Reach and Sustainability programme received formal approval to enter its Assessment Phase in July 2005 based on an Alliance strategy.
 Following a review of the Procurement Strategy in 2007, the Alliance Strategy was terminated.
 A new strategy, based on a 'Competitive and Adaptive' approach, was approved and reflected the need to procure the Tanker element of the programme separately in order to comply with International Maritime legislation.
 In addition approval was granted for the designation and delegation of the Heavy Replenishment at Sea project as a separate Category D project.
 Solid Support ships will now form a separate strategy.
 An open international competition was launched for the design and build of up to six Fleet Tankers but was cancelled following the Department's examination of its equipment programme in 2008.
-A review of the requirements and procurement strategy was undertaken which concluded that a more open procurement strategy to consider a range of possible solutions and which take account of the market conditions was more likely to secure best value for money for the MOD.
-A new international competition for up to six Military Afloat Reach and Sustainability Tankers was launched in October 2009 which was conducted using the Competitive Dialogue process.
-Subsequently the requirement was reduced from six ships to four as a result of the Strategic Defence and Security Review 2010.
+A review of the requirements and procurement strategy was undertaken which concluded that a more open procurement strategy to consider a range of possible solutions and which take account of current market conditions is more likely to secure best value for money for the MOD.
+On this basis a new international competition for up to six Military Afloat Reach and Sustainability Tankers was launched in October 2009 which was conducted using the Competitive Dialogue process.
+Subsequently the requirement was reduced from six ships to four as a result of the Strategic Defence and Security Review.

 Following assessment of initial Pre Qualification Questionnaires six companies were invited to proceed to the next stage of the competition.
-The competition was conducted over three stages: Stage 1 - Invitation to Submit Outline Solutions took place over March to September 2010; Stage 2 - Invitation to Submit Detailed Solutions commenced in October 2010 and continued through to Invitation to Submit Final Bids in October 2011 which was issued to three companies; Daewoo Shipbuilding and Marine Engineering (Republic of Korea), Fincantieri (Italy), Hyundai Heavy Industries (Republic of Korea).
+The competition was conducted over three stages Stage 1 - Invitation to Submit Outline Solutions took place over March to September 2010.
+Stage 2 - Invitation to Submit Detailed Solutions commenced in October 2010 and continued through to Invitation to Submit Final Bids in October 2011 which was issued to three companies; Daewoo Shipbuilding and Marine Engineering (Republic of Korea), Fincantieri (Italy), Hyundai Heavy Industries (Republic of Korea).
 Three companies withdrew earlier in the competition; Flensburger Schiffbau-Gesellschaft (Germany); Knutsen OAS Ltd in June 2011 and A&P Group Ltd in August 2011.

 The current approved budget for the Military Afloat Reach and Sustainability Assessment Phase is £44m and the current forecast for the Assessment Phase £17m.
-Following the Department's annual Planning Round 2012 the Fleet Solid Support element of the programme was considered a Non Core Equipment Programme and will require Departmental review before further work is undertaken and therefore no further forecast Assessment Phase expenditure is included.
-The Tanker element of the programme passed through Main Gate in 2011.
+Following Planning Round 12 the Tanker element of the programme was considered to be part of the Core Equipment Programme.
+The Fleet Solid Support element of the programme will be considered as a Non Core Equipment Programme which will require further Departmental review before further work is undertaken and therefore no further forecast Assessment Phase expenditure is included.

 The Main Gate Business Case for the Military Afloat Reach and Sustainability Tankers was approved by the Investment Approvals Committee in October 2011.
-The Performance Cost and Time envelope put forward at that time was based on available indicative information the approval of which enabled the Department to proceed to the final bid stage of the competition.
+The Performance Cost and Time envelope put forward was based on available indicative information the approval of which enabled the Department to proceed to the final bid stage of the competition.
 Further Departmental and HM Treasury approval to proceed to contract award was received in January 2012 and Daewoo Shipbuilding and Marine Engineering was named as the preferred bidder in February 2012.
 The contract was placed in March 2012.